ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 They want to 'do Digital Transformation', as they are being told thats the way to evolve, in some cases survive.

-## Whats the trouble?
+## What’s the trouble?

 The challenge they have is understanding what that **really** means.
 They dont have a clear idea what's different between themselves and the industry disruption success stories.
 "What do they do differently?", "What causes the startup to be successful?".
 These are challenging questions for established businesses to get to grips with.

-Many times they have invested in 'digital', they have their CRM systems or their website, they are 'digital' assets.
+Many times, they have invested in 'digital', they have their CRM systems or their website, they are 'digital' assets.
 So that begs the question: "What's the tranformation part?", "Do we need a Digital Organization?", "Do we need an Innovation Organization?".

 Existing established businesses also have challenges startups don't:
   - Existing customers that need supporting